 - Thursday early in the morning I woke and felt the same mild pain in middle of my right side under my rib cage and it went toward the front and back, and I still had that weird rash in the middle of my back, about 2 inches square, that was mildly sore and only mildly itchy.
 I started to realize that this thing wasn’t going away, although it wasn't getting worse either, but I got some apple juice to start the gallbladder cleanse.

 - Monday there were 2 MORE itchy spots along a line around my waist and one in front, so then it finally hit me: this is shingles and not gallbladder–the back pain and tingling was all nerve related, duh!

 - Thankfully the pain and itching isn't bad at all, only a mild case I think?
 I was consulting with Joette about something else, and asked her if I should take some homeopathy to prevent the symptoms from getting worse.
 She reminded me that you just treat the symptoms, so if they're not bad or bothering much, just leave it for now.

 - The following Monday my side started to hurt a little more again, and it's weird that I didn’t have that for week or so and then it was back.
 Still not horrible, just annoying if sitting or standing too much.
 Also I started getting “zingers” in my arm and on my side–where a little quick shooting nerve pain would startle me, so I took this remedy (200C) for that and any lingering back pain and it worked well.

 - Two weeks after the rash first began it was pretty much gone.
 Still a bit itchy on my side and back now and then.
-Back pain mostly gone too unless on my feet a lot.
+The back pain is mostly gone too unless I'm on my feet a lot.
 Now just the shooting pain occasionally so I started taking this remedy that is more for nerve pain (200C, but I kept 1M on hand just in case I needed it).